Why Art Thou Lord So Long From Us – Hymn Lyric

 Why doth thy anger kindle thus

-At thy own pasture sheep?
+At thy own pasture ?

 Lord, call the people to thy thought,